-Our restructuring actions could have long-term adverse effects on our business.
+Our restructuring and site consolidation actions could have long-term adverse effects on our business.

-We are currently implementing significant restructuring activities across our businesses to adjust our cost structure, and we may engage in similar restructuring activities in the future.
-These restructuring activities and our regular ongoing cost reduction activities (including in connection with the integration of acquired businesses) reduce our available talent, assets and other resources and could slow improvements in our products and services, adversely affect our ability to respond to customers, limit our ability to increase production quickly if demand for our products increases and trigger adverse public attention.
+We are currently implementing significant restructuring and site consolidation activities across our businesses to adjust our cost structure and to increase our operational efficiency, and we may engage in similar activities in the future.
+These restructuring and consolidation activities and our regular ongoing cost reduction activities (including in connection with the integration of acquired businesses) reduce our available talent, assets and other resources and could slow improvements in our products and services, adversely affect our ability to respond to customers, limit our ability to increase production quickly if demand for our products increases and trigger adverse public attention.
+As part of our site consolidation initiatives, we may also lose favorable tax incentives or not be able to renew leases on acceptable terms.
+We may make changes to certain capital projects, close certain production operations and abandon leases for certain facilities that will not be used in our operations.
 Further, these activities may cause employees or third parties to raise claims against us, potentially resulting in additional costs and/or causing delays in implementation.
-In addition, delays in implementing planned restructuring activities or other productivity improvements, unexpected costs or failure to meet targeted improvements may diminish the operational or financial benefits we expect to realize from such actions.
-Moreover, we may not succeed in implementing present or future restructuring activities or cost reduction activities.
+In addition, delays in implementing planned restructuring activities, site consolidation or other productivity improvements, unexpected costs or failure to meet targeted improvements may diminish the operational or financial benefits we expect to realize from such actions.
+Moreover, we may not succeed in implementing present or future restructuring activities, site consolidation, or cost reduction activities.
 Realizing the anticipated benefits from these initiatives, if any benefits are achieved at all, may take several years, and we may be unable to achieve our targeted cost efficiencies and gross margin improvements.
 Additionally, we may have insufficient access to capital to fund investments in these strategic initiatives, or our business strategy may change from time to time, which could delay our ability to implement initiatives that we believe are important to our business.
 Any of the circumstances described above could adversely impact our business and financial statements.

-We may be adversely affected by global climate change or by legal, regulatory or market responses to such change.
+We may be adversely affected by climate-related risks or by legal, regulatory or market responses to such risks.

-The long-term effects of climate change are difficult to predict and may be widespread.
-The impacts of climate change may include physical risks (such as rising sea levels or frequency and severity of extreme weather conditions), social and human effects (such as population dislocations or harm to health and well-being), compliance costs and transition risks (such as regulatory or technology changes), shifts in market trends (such as customers putting an increased priority on purchasing products that are sustainably made) and other adverse effects.
-Any of our primary locations may be vulnerable to the adverse effects of climate change.
-For example, our corporate headquarters are located in California, which has historically experienced, and is likely to continue to experience, climate-related events at an increasing frequency including drought, water scarcity, heat waves, wildfires and resultant air quality impacts and power shutoffs associated with wildfire prevention.
-The effects of climate change could also impair the availability and cost of certain products, commodities and energy (including utilities), which in turn may impact our ability to procure goods or services required for the operation of our business at the quantities and levels we require.
+The long-term effects of climate-related risks are difficult to predict and may be widespread.
+The impacts of climate change may include physical risks (such as rising sea levels or changes in weather patterns), social and human effects (such as population dislocations or harm to health and well-being), compliance costs and transition risks (such as regulatory or technology changes), shifts in market trends (such as customers putting an increased priority on purchasing products that are sustainably made) and other adverse effects.
+Any of our primary locations may be vulnerable to the adverse effects of climate-related risks.
+For example, our corporate headquarters are located in California, which has historically experienced, and is likely to continue to experience, climate-related events including drought, water scarcity, flooding, heat waves, wildfires and resultant air quality impacts and power shutoffs associated with wildfire prevention.
+The effects of climate-related risks could also impair the availability and cost of certain products, commodities and energy (including utilities), which in turn may impact our ability to procure goods or services required for the operation of our business at the quantities and levels we require.